Prince William Serves Legal Warning To British Tabloid Over His Rumored Affair

-As whispers have been swirling about Prince William’s possible affair with former model and current marchioness Rose Hanbury, the Daily Beast reports that at least one British publication has been served with a legal warning about reporting on the rumors.
+As whispers have been swirling about Prince William’s possible affair with former model and current marchioness Rose Hanbury, The Daily Beast reports that at least one British publication has been served with a legal warning about reporting on the rumors.

-According to Duncan Larcombe, former royal editor of The Sun, the act of sending a letter is not just unusual, but a “last resort.”
+According to Duncan Larcombe, former royal editor of The Sun, the act of sending a letter is not just unusual but a “last resort.”
 The letter itself, which was sent by royal firm Harbottle and Lewis, threatens serious legal action.

 “In addition to being false and highly damaging, the publication of false speculation in respect of our clients’ private life also constitutes a breach of his privacy pursuant to Article 8 of the European Convention to Human Rights.”

 The story has morphed wildly from its original inception.
-At first, the reports were simply of a minor drama between the Marchioness of Cholmondeley and the Duchess of Cambridge, caused by a casual rivalry.
+At first, the reports were simply of a minor drama between the Marchioness of Cholmondeley and the Duchess of Cambridge caused by a casual rivalry.
 Though the palace denied the rumors, Prince William almost immediately began considering legal action, which many thought extreme.

 Soon after, reports of an affair between the future king and his pretty neighbor started circulating.
 A prominent food critic and writer for the Times of London, Giles Coren, seemed to give confirmation of the relationship in a tweet.